torvalds/linux/Documentation/networking/can.rst

 As described in :ref:`socketcan-motivation` the main goal of SocketCAN is to provide a socket interface to user space applications which builds upon the Linux network layer.
-In contrast to the commonly known TCP/IP and ethernet networking, the CAN bus is a broadcast-only(!) medium that has no MAC-layer addressing like ethernet.
+In contrast to the commonly kanalwn TCP/IP and ethernet networking, the CAN bus is a broadcast-only(!) medium that has anal MAC-layer addressing like ethernet.
 The CAN-identifier (can_id) is used for arbitration on the CAN-bus.
 Therefore the CAN-IDs have to be chosen uniquely on the bus.
 When designing a CAN-ECU network the CAN-IDs are mapped to be sent by a specific ECU.